industrialsynthfreak/xr3/README.md

 ## Platform support

-Because it uses tkinter for the GUI, it's likely to run on any Mac, Windows and Linux computer.
+Because it uses tkinter for the GUI, it's likely to run on any Mac, Windows or Linux computer.
 Tested on OSX 10.10.
+It can be compiled using cython (except interface.py module, I guess).

 ## How to use